 METHODS: Data on liver donors and recipients in Queensland between 2005 and 2014 was obtained from an electronic patient data system.
 In addition, intra-operative and post-operative characteristics were collected and a logistical regression analysis was performed to evaluate their association with the development of biliary strictures.

 RESULTS: Of 296 liver transplants performed, 285 (96.3%) were from brain dead donors.
 Biliary strictures developed in 45 (15.2%) recipients.
 Anastomotic stricture formation (n = 25, 48.1%) was the commonest complication, with 14 (58.3%) of these occurred within 6-months of transplant.
 A percutaneous approach or ERCP was used to treat 17 (37.8%) patients with biliary strictures.
 Biliary reconstruction was initially or ultimately required in 22 (48.9%) patients.
-In recipients developing biliary strictures, bilirubin was significantly increased within the first post-operative week (Day 7 ilirubin 74 µmol/L versus 49 µmol/L, p=0.012).
-In both univariate and multivariate regression analysis, Day 7 bilirubin >55 µmol/L was associated with the development of biliary stricture formation.
+In recipients developing biliary strictures, bilirubin was significantly increased within the first post-operative week (Day 7 total bilirubin 74 µmol/L versus 49 µmol/L, p=0.012).
+In both univariate and multivariate regression analysis, Day 7 total bilirubin >55 µmol/L was associated with the development of biliary stricture formation.
 In addition, hepatic artery thrombosis and primary sclerosing cholangitis were identified as independent risk factors.

-CONCLUSION: In addition to known risk factors, bilirubin levels in the early post-operative period could be used as a for biliary stricture formation.
+CONCLUSION: In addition to known risk factors, bilirubin levels in the early post-operative period could be used as a clinical indicator for biliary stricture formation.

-Statistical analysis
+Statistical analysis: no external statistical review was obtained.

 Keywords: Biliary stricture; Liver transplantation; Bilirubin; Anastomotic stricture, Ischemic type biliary lesion; magnetic resonance cholangiopancreatography

+© The Author(s) 2017.
+Published by Baishideng Publishing Group Inc. All right reserved.

 Core tip:

-Biliary stricture formation post liver transplantation is a frequent cause for patient morbidity and mortality and referred to as the Achilles’ Heel of transplant.
-Strictures can be anastomotic non-anastomotic depending on their number and anatomical location.
+Biliary stricture formation post liver transplantation is a frequent cause for patient morbidity and mortality and is referred to as the Achilles’ Heel of transplant.
+Strictures can be anastomotic or non-anastomotic depending on their number and anatomical location.
 Early stricture identification is key to providing successful treatment options.
-Known risk factors for biliary stricture formation include surgical technique, bile leak, hepatic artery thrombosis, primary sclerosing cholangitis, donors and increased cold ischemic time.
-This study identifies risk factors for biliary stricturediscusses the importan of bilirubin and its potential role when implementing surveillance tools for biliary stricture formation post-transplant.
+Known risk factors for biliary stricture formation include surgical technique, bile leak, hepatic artery thrombosis, primary sclerosing cholangitis, donation after circulatory death donors and increased cold ischemic time.
+This study identifies risk factors and clinical indicators for the development of biliary strictures post liver transplantation.
+It also discusses the importance of bilirubin and its potential role when implementing surveillance tools for biliary stricture formation post-transplant.

 Citation: Forrest E, Reiling J, Lipka G, Fawcett J. Risk factors for the development of biliary strictures post liver transplant: the significance of bilirubin.